-His ballet work includes Outlier (New York City Ballet), Dyad 1929 (The Australian Ballet, also Houston Ballet), L’Anatomie de la sensation (Paris Opera Ballet), Renature (NDT).
-For The Royal Ballet, he has designed Woolf Works, Live Fire Exercise, Limen, Infra (also for Joffrey Ballet, Mariinsky Ballet, Tulsa Ballet, Hessisches Ballet, Royal Danish Ballet, Flanders Ballet and The Australian Ballet) and Chroma (also The Australian Ballet, Alvin Ailey American Dance Theater, Boston Ballet, National Ballet of Canada, San Francisco Ballet, Royal Danish Ballet, Pennsylvania Ballet, Bolshoi Ballet, Dutch National Ballet and Polish National Ballet).
+His ballet work includes Songs of Bukovina (American Ballet Theatre), Outlier (New York City Ballet), Dyad 1929 (The Australian Ballet and Houston Ballet), L’Anatomie de la Sensation (Paris Opera Ballet), and Renature (NDT).
+For The Royal Ballet, he has designed Woolf Works, Live Fire Exercise, Limen, Infra (also for The Joffrey Ballet, Mariinsky Ballet, Tulsa Ballet, Royal Danish Ballet, Flanders Ballet, and The Australian Ballet), and Chroma (also for The Australian Ballet, Alvin Ailey American Dance Theater, Boston Ballet, National Ballet of Canada, San Francisco Ballet, Royal Danish Ballet, Pennsylvania Ballet, Bolshoi Ballet, Dutch National Ballet, and Polish National Ballet).

-Costume designs for theatre include A Midsummer Night’s Dream (Shakespeare’s Globe), In the Republic of Happiness (Royal Court), The Kitchen, Dido, Queen of Carthage and The Hour We Knew Nothing of Each Other (National Theatre), Judgment Day (Almeida) and All About my Mother (Old Vic).
-He also designed costumes for the London 2012 Paralympics opening ceremony.
-Junge won the Linbury Prize for stage design in 2001.
+Costume designs for theater include A Midsummer Night’s Dream (Shakespeare’s Globe), In the Republic of Happiness (Royal Court), Aristocrats (Donmar), The Visit, The Kitchen, Dido, Queen of Carthage, and The Hour We Knew Nothing of Each Other (National Theatre), Judgment Day and Dance Nation (Almeida), and All About my Mother (Old Vic).